By Travis Ross, CHIP co-editor, March 12, 2017

 Haitian's will celebrate the day MINUSTAH departs Haiti for good.
 Their departure will potentially create opportunities for democratic renewal.
 Even as they wait for justice and compensation from the UN for introducing cholera and allowing their soldiers to rape and murder Haitians with impunity.

-Travis Ross is a co-editors of the CHAN site.
+Travis Ross is a co-editors of the CHIP site.

 After lengthy mission, UN peacekeeper pullout looms in Haiti